numeract/Nmisc/cran-comments.md

 ## Resubmit comments

-- this is the first submission
+- using the CRAN template for the MIT license